rafaelcalai/Book_CPP_in_one_hour_a_day/chapter26/Exercises.md

 #### Answer:
 ```
-auto_ptr is deprecated and is should not be used anymore.
+auto_ptr is deprecated and it should not be used anymore.
 ```

 ##